jjkjwo/M0dular-Action-System-Interface/README.md

 ---

 ## M0dai
-M0dai was designed and built by a single developer over 6 months, using over 15,000 developer-AI conversations as the sole development and testing environment.
+M0dai was meticulously crafted by a single non-coder developer over 6 months, driven by more than 15,000 developer-AI interactions as the sole environment for learning, development, and testing—every single day.
+Each interaction was a deliberate step, addressing a specific need, feature, or desired AI trait, ranging from hours-long problem-solving sessions to single-line code fixes, all without automation.
+No videos, guides, tools, or third-party services were used.
+The project emerged organically after thousands of conversations, with the developer relying solely on a console terminal and discovering AI as a JSON-like text-in, text-out system through persistent, genuine trial and error.
+The system was built entirely from first principles.

-The system was created entirely from first principles. **No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.** Every component was coded from scratch because the design required it.
-The project is currently closed-source and is being shared to showcase its capabilities and find collaborators.
-Every item, feature, and plugin is custom and modular.
+No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.
+Every component was coded from scratch to meet the project's unique design requirements.
+Currently closed-source, M0dai is being shared to demonstrate its capabilities and attract collaborators.
+Every feature, plugin, and module is custom-built and modular, embodying the non-coder paradox: a system designed for non-coders must stem from a non-coder's mindset—intuitive, modular, and accessible, allowing clueless builders to hand off files, request features, and implement fixes across every aspect.
+Yet, only a coder can build such a system, despite a coder never truly being a non-coder, bridging this gap through relentless iteration and empathy for the non-technical perspective.

+ITERATION IS NOT RE-PROMPT AND RETRY, IT IS PURE PAINFUL PERSISTENCE AND LEARNING AND LUCK

 ## Agent Behavior, Consultants, and System Control
 The m0dai platform supports a layered AI Control, Server Mode, and Local OS executions.